SHARE

 Nope.
 It’s easy to substitute brown sugar.
 For instance, try pure maple syrup.
 Although brown sugar caramelizes nicely, adding maple syrup will help with the stickiness.

-Can I Make this Baked Sticky Orange Cauliflower + Quinoa Vegan?
+Can I make this Baked Sticky Orange Cauliflower + Quinoa vegan?

 Absolutely!
 To ensure that this recipe is fully vegan, substitute honey with pure maple syrup or Agave as well as butter with vegan butter.